The Blue Ribbon Panel

 The health care institution commonly known as "Kaiser" is actually a combination of

-benefit by contracting exclusively with The Permanente Medical Group, Inc. (Northern
+medical benefit by contracting exclusively with The Permanente Medical Group, Inc.

-California) and the Southern California Permanente Medical Group.
-Hospital services are
+(Northern California) and the Southern California Permanente Medical Group.
+Hospital

-provided by contract with Kaiser Foundation Hospitals, another California nonprofit public
+services are provided by contract with Kaiser Foundation Hospitals, another California

 The Health Plan, Kaiser Foundation Hospitals and the Medical Groups work